The S in ESG: How to Communicate Social Impact

 These stories could showcase employees’ unique experiences, skills, and contributions, fostering a sense of pride and unity within the workforce.

-Additionally, the company could host webinars or panel discussions featuring industry leaders discussing the importance of diversity and sharing insights on creating an inclusive workplace.
+Additionally, the company could host webinars or panel discussions featuring industry leaders to discuss the importance of diversity and share insights on creating an inclusive workplace.

 Labour practices: